idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 I focus significant energy nurturing the [team culture](#l-culture):

-_As a team we all aspire to a culture where coming to work is fun, the team members put the team needs ahead of their own, the team gelled and by people being vulnerable we built a strong sense of psycholigcal safety_
+_As a team we all aspire to a culture where coming to work is fun, the team members put the team needs ahead of their own, the team gelled and by people being vulnerable we built a strong sense of psychological safety_

 I spend significant energy generating [Moments](/moments-at-work):